-50 Chaney (2015) Women and policy-making: Devolution, civil Society and political representation - Will UK Government transfer powers to legislate for gender quotas to the Scottish and Welsh Parliaments? - How will UK and Welsh Governments support increased representation of diverse women in private and public sector leadership, including through job-sharing opportunities? - Will UK Government mandate political parties to collect and publish diversity data?
+54 ibid - UK Government should transfer powers to legislate for gender quotas to the Scottish and Welsh Parliaments. - UK and Welsh Governments should support increased representation of diverse women in private and public sector leadership, including through jobsharing opportunities. - UK Government should mandate political parties to collect and publish diversity data.
 ARTICLE 9 9.1 Domestic abuse Protection and support for women with insecure immigration status experiencing domestic abuse in the UK is inadequate.
 Eligibility for the Domestic Violence Discretionary Visa (DVDV) Concession is limited to those who enter the country as the partner of a UK resident.
-Despite a recent court ruling to the contrary,51 many asylum seekers remain excluded from the DVDV Concession.
+Despite a recent court ruling to the contrary, 55 many asylum seekers remain excluded from the DVDV Concession.
 This places migrant women at risk of destitution.
-Will UK Government extend access to the DVDV Concession to all women with insecure immigration status?
-9.2 Women in detention Detention for immigration purposes is a predominantly male experience; only 15% of those held in detention in 2017 were women.52 A recent inspection report explains how this has led to "inevitable risks" and recommends "a specific safer custody and safeguarding policy for women".53 The UK Government's Adults at Risk policy54 is intended to reduce the incidence and length of detention for vulnerable people, including victim-survivors of gender-based violence and pregnant women.
-However, the former are routinely detained for 52 Home Office (2017) Immigration statistics, October to December 2017 51 A v Secretary of State for the Home Department [2016] CSIH 38 53 HM Chief Inspector of Prisons (2015) Report on an unannounced inspection of Dungavel House immigration removal centre 54 Home Office (2016) Immigration Act 2016: Guidance on adults in risk in immigration detention significant periods (and made even more vulnerable to gender-based violence in detention), and pregnant women are still unnecessarily detained.55 Community-based alternatives to detention for women are urgently needed.
+Recommendation • UK Government should extend access to the DVDV Concession to all women with insecure immigration status.
+9.2 Women in detention Detention for immigration purposes is a predominantly male experience; only 15% of those held in detention in 2017 were women.56 A recent inspection report explains how this has led to "inevitable risks" and recommends "a specific safer custody and safeguarding policy for women".57 The UK Government's Adults at Risk policy58 is intended to reduce the incidence and length of detention for vulnerable people, including victim-survivors of gender-based violence and pregnant women.
+However, the former are routinely detained for 55 A v Secretary of State for the Home Department [2016] CSIH 38 56 Home Office (2017) Immigration statistics, October to December 2017 57 HM Chief Inspector of Prisons (2015) Report on an unannounced inspection of Dungavel House immigration removal centre 58 Home Office (2016) Immigration Act 2016: Guidance on adults in risk in immigration detention significant periods (and made even more vulnerable to gender-based violence in detention), and pregnant women are still unnecessarily detained.59 Community-based alternatives to detention for women are urgently needed.